 Still, these problems were the result of the concert’s success, with a packed house exceeding the organizers’ expectations for the new location.
 And it’s important to frame any criticism within something like a Big Picture point of view: when you hear about the Montreal Chamber Music Festival, it’s easy to shrug off its existence as an obvious thing; we’re a culturally rich city with plenty of talented musicians so of course we have a chamber festival.
 But that’s the kind of culturally entitled attitude that overlooks the extremely busy people putting in gigantic efforts to plan, execute and hold together an endless number of moving parts.
 This year’s festival includes appearances from fabulous musicians like pianists André Laplante and David Jalbert, The New York Philharmonic Quartet and shining star jazz saxophonist Grace Kelly.
 So when I’m describing things that didn’t quite work Sunday morning, I hope that what comes through isn’t uppity nitpicking.
 If it can be done with a little more flexibility (and the benefit of a few run-throughs), what is already a great thing will be fantastic at the Ritz.

-On top of being a respected musical performer and mentor at McGill, Dennis Brott should be celebrated as a mentor to his cultural colleagues.
+On top of being a respected musical performer and mentor at the Conservatoire and with the MCO, Dennis Brott should be celebrated as a mentor to his cultural colleagues.
 He may be a genius, but he’s definitely not a solitary, isolated genius, and thank God for that.
 The road to mastery in the art of grooming a city’s cultural landscape runs through people like him and his team.